 Argon is a gas that is pumped inside a double or triple-glazed window to increase thermal efficiency.
 This slow-moving gas displaces ordinary air, minimising convective currents within the window and reducing heat transfer across the window.
 It is inexpensive, non-toxic, clear, static and odourless.

 The primary reason for tinted glass is to reduce glare, UV and solar heat gain inside the home.
 Glass is tinted by adding metal oxides during production.

 This type of glass is used to promote energy efficiency in the building.
 Although most commonly used in commercial buildings, some reflective glass has a higher light transmission making it suitable for residential housing.
 Special coatings are added to the glass during production to reflect and absorb a large proportion of the sun’s direct short-wave radiation.

-If you are replacing windows as part of your renovation project or would like to talk to someone about the design of your new home, please Contact Us or give us a call on 0800 368 470 to discuss in more detail your window options.
-We are passionate about helping our fellow Kiwi's live in warmer, drier, quieter homes.
+If you are replacing windows as part of your renovation project or would like to talk to someone about the design of your new home, please Contact Us or give us a call at 0800 368 470 to discuss in more detail your window options.
+We are passionate about helping our fellow Kiwis live in warmer, drier, quieter homes.
 Installing thermally efficient windows (that you don't need to wipe down every winter) is one of the many ways you can get on track to achieve this.